Evaluation, Anticipation and Control

 "Local" (Valencia/Cambridge) organising committee: Ana Cidad, Cèsar Ferri, Nando Martínez-Plumed, Danaja Rutar, John Burden, Ryan Burnell, Konstantinos Voudouris, Wout Schellaert, Behzad Mehrbakhsh, Lexin Zhou and Yael Moros.

-Registration extended to 28th February, now moved to a bigger auditorium, Cub Blau (blue cube), (capacity > 200 people).
+Registration extended, event now moved to a bigger auditorium, Cub Blau (blue cube), (capacity > 200 people).